 The footpath starts in Ruše on Areška cesta, and continues via Kalvarija, past Dobnik's cross to the Lovski dom in Pečke.
 From Bistrica ob Dravi, the route leads to Pečke on the local road through Log.

 Areh is located in Ruško Pohorje.
-Areh can be visited on foot or by bike in the summer, and skiing in Areh in the winter..
+Areh can be visited on foot or by bike in the summer.
+In the winter, you can enjoy skiing at Areh..

 A green path intended for both walking (3 km long footpath) and cycling (6 km long path).
 The 24-hour charity climb to Martnica is traditionally held here.